 You could continually measure the tension by continually exerting force, perhaps not quite enough to tighten or loosen a spoke, but enough that if you stop just short of actually tightening or loosening, that continual output could be used as a measurement.
-This would the similiar to applying a torque wrench in a similar way.
-You could get a torque reading or torque output.

 An important factor to take into consideration, and here the bicycle wheel is a particularly useful analogy, is that muscles don't act in isolation.
 They work against each other (on opposite sides of a joint) or with each other (along anatomy trains, or chains or meridians of fascia that contain muscles in pockets of connective tissue between joints.

 Thinking just in terms of connective tissue (lets assume that the muscles fibers stay relaxed), moving a joint in one direction creates more space on one side of a joint and reduces it on the other.
 This lengthens or stretches connective tissue on one side and shortens the space across which connective tissue spans on the other side.